The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

 The biggest standout in the Zocalo is the Metropolitan Cathedral, so start your weekend in Mexico there.
 It’s the oldest and largest cathedral in Latin America.
 As you walk around it, you’ll notice the different architecture styles since it’s been expanded over the years.

 And if the building seems to be a little off kilter, that’s because it is.
-Mexico City was built on a lake and some of the building sink a little bit every year.
+Mexico City was built on a lake and some of the buildings sink a little bit every year.

 Southerner Says: Because it’s an active place of worship, be sure to dress modestly and maintain a respectful attitude during your visit.

 From the Cathedral, move on to the Templo Mayor, the site of Ancient Aztec ruins.
-When the Spaniards conquered Tenochtitlan, as the city was called back then, they wanted to erase all traces of the Aztecs, so they built everything on top of the Aztec city.
+When the Spaniards conquered Tenochtitlan – as the city was called back then – they wanted to erase all traces of the Aztecs, so they built everything on top of the previous city.

-Historians knew about this but didn’t really do anything about about it until in the 1970’s, when some workers made a major discovery.
-Since then, there’s been ongoing excavation in the area.
-Now visitors can see the the remnants of the old city via a series of walkways through the ruins and a small onsite museum.
+Historians were aware of this for years, but little was done until the 1970s, when construction workers made a major archaeological discovery.
+Since then, the area has been under ongoing excavation.
+Today, visitors can explore the remnants of the ancient city through a network of walkways that wind through the ruins, along with a small on-site museum.

-Take advantage of your location and grab lunch on the go from one of the many food carts around the Zocalo.
-Street food was born in Mexico City and it’s everywhere!
-You have to give it a try for a true Mexico City experience.
-You’ll find everything from tacos to elotes, sopes and hamburgers, literally anytime of the day.
-However, start slow.
-Don’t overdo it on your first day while acclimating to a new country and higher elevation.
+After spending the morning exploring the Historic Center and its archaeological sites, it’s a good time to take a break and refuel.
+Take advantage of your central location and grab lunch on the go from one of the many food carts around the Zócalo.
+Street food was born in Mexico City, and it’s everywhere – you’ll find everything from tacos and elotes to sopes and even hamburgers at all hours of the day.

-Afternoon – Still in the historic center, visit the nearby National Palace and Museum.
-The physical site of the palace is where rulers have governed since the Aztecs and it’s currently used for many ceremonial functions.
-The balcony is the location where the president commemorates Mexico’s call to war and rebellion against Spain every September 15th.
-Inside the palace you’ll find a museum filled with art and wall frescoes by famous Mexican painter Diego Rivera.
+From the balcony, the president commemorates Mexico’s call to war and rebellion against Spain every September 15th.
+Inside, the palace houses a museum filled with stunning art and wall frescoes by the famous Mexican painter Diego Rivera.

-Once you leave the palace, head west on Calle 16 de Septiembre, where you’ll pass by maybe the most beautiful hotel in the city, the Gran Hotel de Ciudad Mexico.
-Have a peek at the amazing ceilings and architecture that have been featured in movies and television.
-You don’t have to stay long but it is one of the highlights in the historic center.
+Once you leave the palace, head west on Calle 16 de Septiembre, where you’ll pass by what is possibly the most beautiful hotel in the city – the Gran Hotel de Ciudad Mexico.
+Take a moment to admire the stunning ceilings and fancy architecture, which have even appeared in movies and television.
+You don’t need to linger, but it’s definitely one of the highlights of the Historic Center.

-If you aren’t quite ready for dinner yet but want a little something to nosh on, walk over a couple of blocks to La Opera, one of the oldest bars in Mexico City.
-Opened by two French brothers in 1876, the rich and famous have been dining and drinking there for years.
-Even Pacho Villa was a loyal customer and supposedly there’s even a bullet hole to prove it.
+If you aren’t quite ready for dinner yet but want a little something to snack on, walk over a couple of blocks to La Opera, one of the oldest bars in Mexico City.
+Opened by two French brothers in 1876, the rich and famous have been drinking and dining there for years.
+Even Pacho Villa was a loyal customer and supposedly there’s a bullet hole to prove it.

-When ordering a drink in Mexico City, it’s customary to serve “una botana”, or a bite of something to eat.
-Kind of like tapas or a small appetizer.
-What qualifies as a botana varies from place to place.
-The last time I was at La Opera, it was refried beans with chips.
+When you order a drink in Mexico City, it’s customary to be served una botana – a small bite to eat, similar to tapas or an appetizer.
+What counts as a botana can vary depending on the spot.
+The last time I visited La Opera, for example, it was refried beans served with chips.

-Leaving the bar, continue west on 16 de Septiembre until you get to Calle Lazaro Cardenas, then head north to see the gorgeous la Casa de Azulejos.
-Azulejo means tile in Spanish – which is fitting since the entire exterior of the “house” is covered with incredible tiles from the Mexican state of Puebla.
+Leaving the bar, continue west on Calle 16 de Septiembre until you reach Calle Lazaro Cardenas, then head north to see the gorgeous Casa de Azulejos.
+Azulejo – meaning tile in Spanish – is fitting since the entire exterior of the “house” is covered with incredible tiles from the Mexican state of Puebla.

-What once was a private home is now owned by Grupo Sanborns, a chain of Mexican department stores.
-In addition to the Sanborns store inside, Casa de Azulejos has a restaurant inside the beautiful stained glass covered courtyard.
+What was once a private home is now part of Grupo Sanborns, a well-known chain of Mexican department stores.
+Inside Casa de Azulejos, you’ll find a Sanborns store as well as a restaurant set around a stunning stained-glass-covered courtyard.

-Evening – After a full day of walking, give your feet a much deserved break by taking a tour of the city on a Turibus.
+Evening – After a full day of walking, give your feet a much deserved break by taking a tour of the city on the Turibus.
 This fun double-decker bus is a fantastic way to see more of the city on your weekend in Mexico City.
-If you wait until dark for the tour you get to see the city lit up.
+If you wait until dark for the tour you’ll have the opportunity to see the city in lights.
 It’s a completely different perspective from how it looks in the daytime.

-With a variety of handcrafted cocktails on the menu – I ordered a mezcalini – made with mezcal and tamarind – it was smoky and sweet – a prefect end to a great day.
-Reservations are recommended at Zinco especially on Friday or Saturday nights.
-There’s no cover charge unless there’s a special event or band.
-Check their website for the musical lineup.
+Zinco offers a variety of handcrafted cocktails – I tried the mezcalini, made with mezcal and tamarind, which was perfectly smoky and sweet, a great way to cap off the day.
+Reservations are recommended, especially on Friday or Saturday nights.
+There’s no cover charge unless a special event or band is performing, so be sure to check their website for the latest musical lineup.

 Weekend in Mexico City – Day 2

-Morning – Day two of your weekend in Mexico City kicks off after a hearty breakfast at the hotel.
-Make sure you have your walking shoes on.
-It’s reported that Mexico City has upwards of 150 museums so today’s agenda includes a couple of them.
-Even if you aren’t a person that normally visits museums, you’re sure to find something that interests you.
+Morning – Day Two of your weekend in Mexico City starts with a hearty breakfast at the hotel.
+Be sure to lace up your walking shoes – Mexico City is home to more than 150 museums, and today’s itinerary includes a few of them.
+Even if you’re not usually a museum-goer, you’re sure to find something that captures your interest.

 For a stunner on the inside and out, check out Museo Soumaya at Plaza Carzo.
 It’s ideal if you don’t want to spend a lot of time indoors because the archquetecture on the outside is as good as the activities and what’s inside.

-Founded by one of Mexico’s richest businessman for his wife, the museum is uniquely shaped and its six stories is covered in 16,000 aluminum tiles.
-You literally could spend all day just taking photos of it from the different angles.
+Built by one of Mexico’s wealthiest businessmen as a gift for his wife, the museum has a strikingly unique shape, and its six stories are covered in 16,000 shimmering aluminum tiles.
+You could easily spend an entire day photographing it from every angle.

-Museo Soumaya has permanent and temporary art exhibits and an ever changing rotation of shows.
-The last time I there, they was a interactive musical featuring traditional Mexican dance and dress.
+Museo Soumaya features permanent and temporary art exhibits with an ever-changing rotation of shows and events.
+The last time I there, they was a interactive musical featuring traditional Mexican dances and dresses.
 Best of all, the museum is free to enter.

-Afternoon – Spend the afternoon visiting the most beautiful green space in the city, Chapultepec Park or the “lungs of Mexico City”, a city notorious for smog and pollution.
+Afternoon – Spend the afternoon exploring Chapultepec Park, the most beautiful green space in the city, often called the “lungs of Mexico City” in a metropolis known for its smog and pollution.

-Chapultepec Park is one of the largest parks in Mexico.
-Its forested, green areas offer a break from the hardness and concrete of the city.
-Inside the park, you’ll find a zoo, the opulent Chapultepec Castle, more museums, botanical gardens, public art, restaurants and so much more.
+Chapultepec Park is one of the largest green spaces in Mexico City, offering a welcome escape from the concrete and hustle of the city.
+Its forested areas are perfect for strolling, and within the park you’ll find a zoo, the opulent Chapultepec Castle, multiple museums, botanical gardens, public art, restaurants and much more.

-My favorite museum in the park is the Museum of Anthropology.
-It contains the world’s largest collection of ancient Mexican art and features exhibits and information about all of the people that have inhabited Mexico City.
-It’s a definite must see on a weekend in Mexico City to understand and learn more about this incredible city.
+My favorite museum in the park is the Museum of Anthropology, which houses the world’s largest collection of ancient Mexican art and showcases the diverse peoples who have inhabited Mexico City.
+It’s a must-see on any weekend visit, offering insight into the history and culture that make this city so remarkable.

-However, my favorite thing in the park isn’t the museum.
-It’s a hidden in plain site feature that many people miss.
-Diego Rivera’s El Agua, Origen de la Vida or Water, Origin of Life is a sculpture of the Aztec god of rain named Tlaloc and an underwater mural located at the site of one of the city’s water system hydraulic structures at the Dolores Cárcamo Museum.
+But even more than the museum, my favorite spot in the park is a hidden gem that many visitors miss: Diego Rivera’s El Agua, Origen de la Vida (Water, Origin of Life).
+This unique work combines sculpture and an underwater mural, depicting Tlaloc, the Aztec god of rain, at the site of one of the city’s hydraulic structures in the Dolores Cárcamo Museum.

-The water system that supplies the city is one of the largest manmade water supply systems in the world and is the source of water to many residents in Mexico City and other zones in Mexico.
-The idea of adding art at this site was to commemorate the work and highlight the importance of water that is literally the origin of life.
+Mexico City’s water system is one of the largest manmade water supply networks in the world, providing water to millions of residents.
+Rivera’s art at this site was created to honor that vital resource and highlight the importance of water as the origin of life.

-For more info about the park, check out my friend Cassie’s article about the sculpture and Chapultepec Park here.
+For more info about the park, check out my friend Cassie’s article about the sculpture here.

 Southerner Says: there’s a restaurant built into the evening itinerary below but If you prefer to eat in the park, Del Bosque is a lovely restaurant on one of Chapultepec’s lakes.